 Since Scofield's Cowboy Campfire got started over 20 years ago, Ron has entertained at and provided the setting for the music and cowboy poetry events at the Red Mule Ranch in Fiddletown.
 He has performed in Genoa at the Cowboy Festival and been included in the Rhymers Rodeer programs several times, and countless other gatherings in Arizona, California, and Nevada.

 Below is a time-lapse video shot on the evenings of October 8th and 9th 2015, set to Sourdough Slim's rendition of "Red River Valley"... and it's BRILLIANT!

 All of us here at the Red Mule hope you all have an unforgettable evening when you come up for a show and a proper dinner.
 If you do, please spread the word to your friends.
-We promise to do our best to earn an evening of your time and attention this summer.
+We promise to do our best to earn an evening of your time and attention this summer at our little time machine.
 See you then! -

 The Scofield Family and Cowboy Campfire Staff